shadow-of-q/shadow.of.q/README.md

 ------------------

 - glReadPixels does not support depth target.
 Unfortunately, this is used to get the hit points for the main character weapon.
-So, no collision yet :-(
+So, no collision when you shoot yet :-(

-- There is a crash when dealing with volume control I was able to track down.
+- There is a crash when dealing with volume control I was not able to track down.
   So, the sound is not spatialized properly

 - No network!
 Firefox (and partly Chrome) now supports webRTC and data channel.
   I did not have the time to look at it.
 Emscripten guys wrap sockets around it to have out of the box support of posix sockets.
-It may be interesting to try it (even if this may not be really high performance compared to a native use of webRTC)
+It may be interesting to try it (even if this may not be really high performance compared to a native use of webRTC, since most of the work (MTU handing, congestion control...) is done twice